DispatchMe/swiffer/README.md

   secretAccessKey: '{SECRET-KEY}'
 });

-worker.registerResponder('LambdaActivity', new swf.workers.Responders.AWSLambda(myLambdaClient, 'MyLambdaFunction'));
+worker.register('LambdaActivity', new swf.workers.Types.AWSLambda(myLambdaClient, 'MyLambdaFunction'));
 ```

 ### Child Process
 Coming soon.
-This is similar to the `Inline` worker type, but it will be spawned as a separate NodeJS process.
+Will allow you to spawn an arbitrary shell process.